surengunturu/MangoBloggerAndroidApp/README.md

-# MagnoBlogger Android App
+# MangoBlogger Android App
-Your Digital Marketing Assistant
+Digital Marketing Assistant for your business

 This is the code for our mangoblogger.com Android app.